revmischa/ice3/README.md

+# Quickstart
+cp sample/* ./
+# edit icecast.xml and streambot.env
+docker-compose up

+# Bleh
-This is a containerized ices streamer for automating streaming of audio files to an icecast server.
+This is a containerized ezstremer streamer for automating streaming of audio files to an icecast server.

 It runs in docker, you just need to set some environment variables.